 The Trauma 2018 Research Forum invites you to submit a summary of current research projects for presentation.
 This will allow researchers to present their work for feedback regarding clinical application, engaging others in multi-institutional projects, and constructive feedback on how to improve the study design.
 It will also allow researchers to present work that presents significant logistical challenges so that others may learn from their experience.

 Registration for the workshop is free of charge, however places will be prioritised to those who have a project to present.
-Project summaries should be emailed to the Trauma Conference Secretariat at firstname.lastname@example.org
+Completed application forms should be emailed to the Trauma Conference Secretariat at firstname.lastname@example.org

 Journal reviewers will receive an invitation to attend this workshop in July 2018.